Japan : Safety by CityJapan - safety as a country

 Be aware of homeless people, follow safety precautions and try to avoid suspiciously looking people.
 Drink spiking with much higher levels of alcohol is common with the aim of robbing the victim and taking his/her credit card.
-So you should never accept drinks from strangers and do not leave it unattended for a period of time.
+So you should never accept drinks from strangers and do not leave it unattended for some time.

 WOMEN TRAVELERS RISK : LOW

-The women safety risk is low and most visits are trouble free, but women should still avoid walking alone at night.
+The women's safety risk is low and most visits are trouble-free, but women should still avoid walking alone at night.

 So...
 How Safe Is Osaka Really?